tdjsnelling/sqtracker/README.md

 You will need to deploy each of the 4 components listed above.
 The Docker images for the client and API services are published in this repository.

+## Adding a translation

+New translations are always appreciated!

+To add a new translation in your own language, create a new JSON file with your 2 character locale code in `client/locales`.
+For example, `client/locales/en.json`.
+In the `client/locales/index.js` file, you should then import your JSON file and add it to the exported object along with the existing locales.

+The best place to start is to copy the `en.json` file and work through it, translating each English string.

+### Existing translations

+* English (default)
+* Russian: thanks to @smlinux
+* German (incomplete): thanks to @MikeMatau
+* Simplified Chinese (incomplete): thanks to @0EAC

 ## Screenshots

 Splash screen